MDAnalysis/MDAnalysis.github.io/_posts/2021-09-02-gsoc-final-report-orion.md

 ### Cutting off radial distribution functions
 PR [#25]

 PR #25 was a science challenge in addition to a software challenge.
 I needed to robustly identify the first minima of noisy RDF data so I could automate the solvation analysis.
 My approach was to perform a polynomial interpolation of the RDF and then take the 2nd-derivative to find the minima.
 This worked well for smooth RDFs but failed for RDFs with noise.
 As a quick fix, I added in several heuristics to get the solvation distances identified on my noisy test data.
 For now, the RDF parser works reasonably well for smooth data and warns users when it fails.
-A interpolation of an RDF is shown below.
+An interpolation of an RDF is shown below.

 ![interpolation]({{site.images}}/final_report_orion/interpolation.png)